 In “Your Favorites.
 Your Pizza,” Pizza Hut turned eight employees into the face of the brand via their 2010 ad campaign.
 Employees said things like, “this is the pizza you get at the end of the day,” “this is your kid’s favorite night of the week,” or “this isn’t just a pizza, these are your favorites.”
 According to Brian Niccol, Pizza Hut’s CMO, they wanted to focus on the hometown emotional side of the brand – not a new product or new deal.
 The result: an 8% increase in Pizza Hut store sales.

-Celebrity endorsements don’t necessarily pack the promotional punch they used to – something we know quite well, since Instagram influencers have become a primary source of public influence.
+Celebrity endorsements don’t necessarily pack the promotional punch they used to.
+This is something we know quite well, since Instagram influencers have become a primary source of public influence.
 And while it’s true that anyone can become an online influencer, let’s make sure we include the people behind the brand in that mix.
 It’s time for companies to utilize what may be their best promotional asset: their employees.
 Welcome to the age of NJ brand ambassadors.